 As search engines move toward voice search, mobile personal assistants adoption is growing at a fast rate.
 While the transition is already happening, there is another interesting phenomenon to notice.
 The SERP has changed substantially in the last couple of years.
-As Google rolls out new features that appear on the “above the fold” (featured snippets, knowledge panels and featured snippets filter bubbles) those allow us to understand how voice search might look like.
+As Google rolls out new features that appear on the “above the fold” (featured snippets, knowledge panels, and featured snippets filter bubbles), those allow us to understand how voice search might look.

 The Knowledge Panel: The Google’s above the fold worth billions

-The knowledge panel is a feature that Google uses to provide quick and reliable information about brands (be them personal or company brands).
-For instance, in the case above you can see that for the query “who’s Gennaro Cuofano” on the US search results Google is giving both a featured snippet (on the left) and a knowledge panel (on the right).
+The Knowledge Panel is a feature that Google provides quick and reliable information about brands (be them personal or company brands).
+For instance, in the case above, you can see that for the query “who’s Gennaro Cuofano” on the US search results, Google is giving both a featured snippet (on the left) and a knowledge panel (on the right).

-While the featured snippet aim is to provide a practical answer, fast; the knowledge panel aim is to provide a reliable answer (coming from a more authoritative source) and additional information about that brand.
-In many cases, the knowledge panel is also a “commercial feature” that allows brands to monetize on their products.
+While the featured snippet aims to provide a practical answer, fast; the knowledge panel aims to provide a reliable answer (coming from a more authoritative source) and additional information about that brand.
+In many cases, the knowledge panel is also a “commercial feature” that allows brands to monetize their products.
 For instance, you can see how my knowledge panel points toward books on Amazon that could be purchased in the past.

-This space on the SERP, which I like to call “above the fold” has become the most important asset on the web.
-While Google first page remains an objective for most businesses, it is also true, that going toward voice search traffic will be eaten more and more by those features that appear on the search results pages, even before you get to the first position.
+This space on the SERP, which I like to call “above the fold,” has become the most important asset on the web.
+While Google’s first page remains an objective for most businesses, it is also true that going toward voice search traffic will be eaten more and more by those features that appear on the search results pages, even before you get to the first position.